chungkw/sequelize_tutorial/tutorial/06_Many-to-Many.md

 You can use the add/remove/get/set methods on the model instance to relate/associate data.

 These methods have names that are derived from the [alias](#optional-singular-and-plural) of the relationship.
 Full list of methods at the [Sequelize Manual](https://sequelize.org/master/manual/assocs.html#special-methods-mixins-added-to-instances).
-Some methods below are also applicable on other relationships.
+Some methods are also applicable on other relationships.

 Some examples: